rebcabin/masr/specs.md

 awk -f code4md.awk < specs.md > ./src/masr/specs.clj
 ```

-However, that's not normal workflow.
+However, you should not need this emergency step if you
+have committed frequently.

 ## 1.1.
 Namespace Declaration